contourpy/contourpy/docs/benchmarks/threads.rst

 .. image:: ../_static/threaded_simple_1000.svg

 For the ``simple`` dataset contour calculations are faster with more threads but only slightly.
-The speedup with 6 threads is only about 1.8 for both :func:`~contourpy.SerialContourGenerator.lines` and :func:`~contourpy.SerialContourGenerator.filled`.
+The speedup with 6 threads is only about 1.8 for both :func:`~contourpy.ContourGenerator.lines` and :func:`~contourpy.ContourGenerator.filled`.
 This problem dataset is not computationally expensive enough to justify the use of multiple threads.

 .. image:: ../_static/threaded_random_1000.svg